-Finding Contrast Sets 4.1
+4.1 Finding Contrast Sets

-Once a contrast set learner is available, it is a simple matter to add W to CBR.
-W finds contrast sets using a greedy search, where candidate contrast sets are ranked by the log of the odds ratios.
-Let some attribute range x appear at frequency N_1 and N_2 in two regions of size R_1 and R_2 .
-Let the R_1 region be the preferred goal and R_2 be some undesired goal.
+Once a contrast set learner is available, it is a simple matter to add \mathcal{W} to CBR. \mathcal{W} finds contrast sets using a greedy search, where candidate contrast sets are ranked by the log of the odds ratios.
+Let some attribute range R appear at frequency N_1 and N_2 in two regions of size R_1 and R_2 .
+Let the R_1 region be the preferred goal and R_2 be some undersired goal.
 The log of the odds ratio, or LOR, is:

-$$LOR(x) = log\left(\frac{N_1/R_1}{N_2/R_2}\right)$$
+$$LOR = \log\left(\frac{N_1/R_1}{N_2/R_2}\right)$$

-Note that when LOR(x)0, then x occurs with the same probability in each region (such ranges are therefore not useful for selecting on region or another).
-On the other hand, when LOR(x) > 0, then x is more common in the preferred region than otherwise.
-These LOR-positive ranges are candidate members of the contrast set that selects for the desired outcome.
+Note that when LOR = 0, then a range is occuring with the same probability in each region (such ranges are therefore not useful for selecting on region or another).
+On the other hand, when LOR >0, the range is more common in the preferred region than otherwise.
+These positive ranges are candidate members of the contrast set that selects for the desired outcome.

-It turns out that, for many data sets, the LOR values for all the ranges contain a small number of very large values (strong contrasts) and a large number of very small values (weak contrasts).
+It turns out that, for many data sets, the LOR values for all the ranges contain a small number of very large values (strong contasts) and a large number of very small values (weak contrasts).
 The reasons for this distribution do not concern us here (and if the reader is interested in this master-variable effect, they are referred to [25, 30]).
 What is relevant is that LOR can be used to rank candidate members of a contrast set.
-W computes the LORs for all ranges, then conducts experiments applying the top i-th ranked ranges.
+W computes the LORs for all ranges, then conducts experiments applying the top i - th ranked ranges.